Ida Shaw Martin

 Sarah Ida Shaw Martin (September 7, 1867 – May 11, 1940) was an American author, publisher, educator, and sorority founder.
-She founded the Delta Delta Delta sorority and was the author of The Sorority Handbook.
+She founded the Delta Delta Delta sorority, Psi Psi Psi sorority, and was the author of The Sorority Handbook.
 She served as national president of two sororities -- Delta Delta Delta and Alpha Sigma Alpha.
 She also helped found and was chairman of the Association of Education Sororities.

 Early life

 Shaw was born in St. Louis, Missouri on September 7, 1867.
 Her parents were Eliza and Edwin H. Shaw.
 When she was six years old, her family moved to Boston, Massachusetts.
 She attended public schools, completing her primary school education at Lowell Grammar School and Girls High School.

-She attended the Girls' Latin School in Boston, graduating as valedictorian in 1889.
+Sahe attended the Girls' Latin School in Boston, graduating as valedictorian in 1889.
 She then graduated from Boston Normal School.
 She attended Boston University.
 While there, she established Delta Delta Delta women's fraternity and was her class treasurer.
 She graduated with a A.B. in 1889, Phi Beta Kappa.

 Sorority involvement

 Delta Delta Delta

 Shaw established Delta Delta Delta women's fraternity in November 1888 with other Boston University students, Eleanor Dorcas Pond, Isabel Morgan, and Florence Isabelle Stewart.
 Shaw and Pond wrote the sorority's constitution, developed its rituals and symbols, and designed its emblem.
 She had extensive knowledge of Greek, Hindu, and Egyptian mythology, as well as astronomy, which aided her in the formation of the sorority's rituals.

-After graduating from college, Shaw was the Grand President of Delta Delta Delta from 1889 to 1893.
+After graduating from college, Shaw was the grand president of Delta Delta Delta from 1889 to 1893.
 She helped establish the Nu chapter at Ohio State University in 1896.
 From 1897 to 1900, she served on the fraternity's grand council as its first grand historian and was the grand officer in charge of the Grand Committee on Education.
 She composed "Hazing Song" that was included in the Songs of Delta Delta Delta, published in 1903.

-In 1914, she established Psi Psi Psi, a sorority for the mothers of Delta Delta Delta members.
+In 1914, Shaw established Psi Psi Psi, a sorority for the mothers of Delta Delta Delta members.
 In 1938, she gave a radio address from her home in Boston for the Delta Delta Delta 50th Anniversary Convention attendees.